 Make sure that you have these rights on your cluster (an admin certainly will have all of these).
 If not, please ask your system administrator for help.

 Uitsmijter offers a 🔗 Helm installation routine.
-Download the Values.yaml first and change the values for your needs.
-The following example describes the sections on a fictive project.
-You have to change the values accordingly.
+Download the Values.yaml first and adjust the values for your needs.
+The following example describes the sections for a fictional project.
+You will need to change the values accordingly.

 The Project Setup: